Football Football

 When does Premier League Darts start?

 Premier League matches take place every Thursday night between February and May.
-The first night of the 2025 Premier League Darts season was Thursday February 6 at The SSE Arena in Belfast.
+The first night of the 2026 Premier League Darts season was Thursday February 5 at the Utilita Arena in Newcastle.

 Where is Premier League Darts played?